e-mail: bok@dhit.pl

 In addition to immense power, neodymium magnets have the following advantages:

-• Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical equipment and other advanced devices.
+• Key role in modern technologies – find application in hard drives, electric drive mechanisms, medical devices or very advanced devices.

 Disadvantages of neodymium magnets: